Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 - [**Browser extension fixes**](https://github.com/sourcegraph/sourcegraph/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+milestone%3A3.3+label%3Abrowser-extension+)<br />
   Better Sourcegraph connection error handling and prompts for when the extension must be manually activated, e.g. if using GitLab.com, as well as new [browser extension troubleshooting tips](https://docs.sourcegraph.com/integration/browser_extension#troubleshooting).

 As part of making the browser extension more robust, we're increasing end-to-end test coverage to catch code host related issues such as GitHub DOM changes faster.
-This reduces the time from issue logged, to patched and released, the goal being to catch any code host integration issues before our users do.
+This change reduces the time from  the issue being logged, to it being patched and released.
+The goal being to catch any code host integration issues before our users do.

 <div id="code-intel"></div>